 1920 – 1929

 Much additional information appeared on the logo, placed to the right and left of the central inscription, aligned with the outer edges.
-Although the design style of the logo remained the same, the text became more meaningful.
-The diagonal part of the name was also underlined, so “J.C.P.” is sort of separate from “enney Co.
+Although the logo’s design style remained the same, the text became more meaningful.
+The diagonal part of the name was also underlined, so “J.C.P.” is sort of separate from “Enney Co”.

 1926 – 1929

 Until 1929, another emblem was used in parallel.
 It has no underlining; all the words are flat.
 The abbreviation “J.C.P.” is in a large, slightly elongated font.
-The rest of the name is placed approximately in the middle and begins under the “P” hat.
-The number of stores numbered in the chain has disappeared.
+The rest of the name is centered and begins under the “P” hat.
+The number of stores in the chain has disappeared.

 1929 – 1933

-Minimalism is how the logo from this period can be characterized.
+Minimalism best characterizes the logo from this period.
 The designers shaded the rectangle with thin solid lines, leaving only the white lettering “J.C.
 Penney Company Inc.” free.
-They placed the dots in the initials in the middle between the letters.
+They placed the dots in the middle of the initials between the letters.

 1933

-In 1933 the logo with large font and thin serifs was used for a short period.
-The background of the rectangle became solid gray.
+In 1933, the logo with a large font and thin serifs was used for a short period.
+The rectangle’s background became solid gray.

 1933 – 1938

-After the modifications, the names of the stores had a different style of spelling: in chopped letters in upper case.
-And in the “E,” the designers rounded and elongated the middle stroke, so it crosses the vertical line and comes out on both sides.
+After the modifications, the store names used a different spelling style: uppercase with lowercase letters.
+And in the “E,” the designers rounded and elongated the middle stroke so it crosses the vertical line and extends on both sides.

 1934 – 1937